L0Lmaker/DistributedSemanticAnalysis/README.md

 ## Load Balancing Strategy

 The system will use a round-robin algorithm implemented within the Load Balancer to distribute incoming article processing requests evenly across available nodes.
+The Load Balancer will run periodic Heartbeat checks to all nodes to obtain status of nodes.
+If nodes do not respond, the process queue will be moved to a different active node.

 ## Storage and Log Management